dolmades/dolmades-cli/README.md

 ```
 ./dolmades debug edna_harvey_the_breakout:en.dolmade

-# THIS IS THE REQUIRED FIX: set windows version to WinXP
+> # THIS IS THE REQUIRED FIX: set windows version to WinXP
-winetricks winxp
+> winetricks winxp

-# rerun installer and ensure that it works now
+> # rerun installer and ensure that it works now
-/install/setup_edna_and_harvey_the_breakout_2.1.0.5.exe
+> /install/setup_edna_and_harvey_the_breakout_2.1.0.5.exe

 # test cooked dolmade, start in windowed mode
 targetSelector
 ```

 The previous changes are now applied permanently to the dolmade but will get lost if it will be recooked.
-That is why, secondly, we need to update the corresponing `dolmadefile`.
+That is why we ought to update the corresponing recipe to include that fix.
 Edit `edna_harvey_the_breakout:en.dolmade` and add the following section right before the `RunUser` command which launches the installer using `wine`:
 ```
 RunUser